SEND Information report

 To support this process we:

-• have a Trust SENCO that works across the Trust schools to ensure that we use the best practice from each school.
+- have a Director of SEND that works across the Trust schools to ensure that we use the best practice from each school.

 The school is also committed to Quality First Teaching as the first universal approach to help all students learn and make progress.